 Near-Term Objectives: It is the Council’s position that the development and implementation of an adequate successor to the current UPD law enforcement model will likely require more time than H.B.
 374 affords, in which case:

 The City Attorney is authorized and directed to negotiate a near-term law enforcement agreement or other arrangement that: (1) complies with H.B.
-374 and the current statutory framework so that the Municipality will continue to receive law enforcement services following the implementation of the 2023 Provisions and the 2025 Provision; but (2) does not preclude the Municipality from considering and implementing other law enforcement arrangements in the long-term; and
+374 and the current statutory framework so that the Municipality will continue to receive law enforcement services following the implementation of the Title 11 Provision and the Title 17 Provisions; but (2) does not preclude the Municipality from considering and implementing other law enforcement arrangements in the long-term; and

-Notwithstanding the stated intent of H.B.
-374, the Council finds that the 2023 Provisions and the 2025 Provisions do not necessarily require the dissolution of UPD because they are specific to the Sherriff and do not modify the authority of the Municipality and the other UPD Members under Utah Code § 11-13-202 to execute interlocal agreements for law enforcement services, in which case reconstituting UPD as an interlocal policing service through a restatement of the current UPD interlocal agreement may represent the most available option for a near-term law enforcement model.
+Notwithstanding the apparent intent of H.B.
+374, the Council finds that the Title 11 Provision and the Title 17 Provisions do not necessarily require the dissolution of UPD because they are specific to the Sheriff and do not modify the authority of the Municipality and the other UPD Members under Utah Code § 11-13-202 to execute interlocal agreements for law enforcement services, in which case reconstituting UPD as an interlocal policing service through a restatement of the current UPD interlocal agreement may represent the most available option for a near-term law enforcement model.

-SLVLESA: Because the Municipality and the other Metro Townships may lack the ability to pay for law enforcement services outside of SLVLESA, the Council adopts the following positions and polices related to SLVLESA:
+SLVLESA: Because the Municipality and the other Metro Townships may lack the ability to fund law enforcement services outside of SLVLESA, the Council adopts the following positions and polices related to SLVLESA:

 Any law enforcement arrangement the Municipality may execute in the near-term under the current statutory framework will likely require compliance with the current SLVLESA funding model; and

 The Council recognizes that H.B.
-374 may require the County to develop a new funding model for the countywide services the Sherriff provides, but because such funding will benefit all municipalities within the County, it is therefore separate and distinct from the property taxes SLVLESA collects and manages to fund the law enforcement services that benefit the specific unincorporated lands within SLVLESA, in which case the Council supports the development of an agreement between SLVLESA and the County to fund the policing of such lands by the Sherriff or another law enforcement agency; and
+374 may require the County to develop a new funding model for the countywide services the Sheriff provides, but because such funding will benefit all municipalities within the County, it is therefore separate and distinct from the property taxes SLVLESA collects and manages to fund the law enforcement services that benefit the specific unincorporated lands within SLVLESA, in which case the Council supports the development of an agreement between SLVLESA and the County to fund the policing of such lands by the Sheriff or another law enforcement agency; and

-While the 2023 Provisions of H.B.
-374 require the removal of the Sherriff as SLVLESA’s chief executive officer by July 1, 2023, it is the Council’s position that the bill does not otherwise impact or modify SLVLESA nor does it allow the County to withdrawal from or dissolve SLVLESA because: (1) the bill did not modify the withdrawal provisions that apply to special districts that provide law enforcement services; namely, Utah Code § 17B-1-505 and 17B-1-505.5; (2) those provisions only allow municipalities to withdraw from such special districts; and (3) unlike a “special service district,” SLVLESA is a fully independent political subdivision of the State of Utah pursuant to Utah Code § 17B-1-103, and therefore cannot be dissolved by the unilateral action of any one of its member entities pursuant to Utah Code § 17B-1-1301, et seq.; and
+While the Title 17 Provisions of H.B.
+374 may require the removal of the Sheriff as SLVLESA’s chief executive officer, it is the Council’s position that the bill does not otherwise impact or modify SLVLESA nor does it allow the County to withdrawal from or dissolve SLVLESA because: (1) the bill did not modify the withdrawal provisions that apply to special districts that provide law enforcement services; namely, Utah Code § 17B-1-505 and 17B-1-505.5; (2) those provisions only allow municipalities to withdraw from such special districts; and (3) unlike a “special service district,” SLVLESA is a fully independent political subdivision of the State of Utah pursuant to Utah Code § 17B-1-103, and therefore cannot be dissolved by the unilateral action of any one of its member entities pursuant to Utah Code § 17B-1-1301, et seq.; and